Lares Trek

 The Andes That Tourism Hasn’t Reached Yet

-There is a version of the Andes that exists beyond the permit queues and the guidebook circuits — where the trade routes are still walked by shepherds, where the textile patterns still encode cosmological knowledge that no university has fully decoded, where a lagoon at 4,750 meters reflects a glacier that has no name in any language you speak.
+There is a version of the Andes that exists beyond the permit queues and the guidebook circuits — where the trade routes are still walked by shepherds, where the textile patterns still encode cosmological knowledge that no university has fully decoded, where a lagoon at 4,750m / 15,584ft reflects a glacier that has no name in any language you speak.

 The Lares Valley is that version.